 Some plant sellers attach a strawflower to the head of a cactus to make it look more exciting and to boost sales.
-The scientific name for the dried, strawlike flowers used is Xerochrysum bracteatum.
+The scientific name for the dried, strawlike flowers used is Xerochrysum bracteatum (USDA zones 8-10).
 These flowers are also known as the everlasting flower, everlasting daisy and paper daisy.
 This is because they retain their same appearance once picked and dried, making them a popular commercial dried flower.
-Strawflowers open further as they dry, though usually look best when half open.
+Strawflowers open further as they dry, although they usually look best when half open.
 These flowers have a papery texture and are usually attached using either hot glue or a pin to give the appearance of a flowering cactus.

 Cactus plants prefer well-drained potting soil.
 You can use a commercial option or create one by mixing equal parts of peat-based potting soil with coarse sand or aquarium gravel, which can aid soil drainage.
 Waterlogging the roots of a cactus can be hugely detrimental to the plant, so it must be kept in a pot with good drainage too.